WHAT FLOOR IS YOUR MARKETING AGENT ON?™

 The Fleecing of Small Business - Predatory Marketing Parasites

-The advent of the internet, its stringent standards governing who will be the coveted #1 result for any native search engine query (the place where money is truly made on the internet) and the inability of the typical business-decision-maker to decipher the ever-changing scam marketer acronym speak, rhetorical sales tactics selling themselves (takes consumers seven touches to feel comfortable, the customer path or journey, persona mapping) and flat out dishonest and dishonorable people who are in business for two reasons: to cheat businesses out of their money and set themselves up as a parasitic siphon on the business's cash flow has resulted in the redistribution of hard earned money to ne'er-do-well marketing parasites.
+The advent of the internet, its stringent standards governing who will be the coveted TOP result for any native search engine query (the place where money is truly made on the internet) and the inability of the typical business-decision-maker to decipher the ever-changing scam marketer acronym speak, rhetorical sales tactics selling themselves (takes consumers seven touches to feel comfortable, the customer path or journey, persona mapping) and flat out dishonest and dishonorable people who are in business for two reasons: to cheat businesses out of their money and set themselves up as a parasitic siphon on the business's cash flow has resulted in the redistribution of hard earned money to ne'er-do-well marketing parasites.
 It is happening every day all over Milwaukee metro and America.

-This is one case study.
+This review is one case study.
 Everything you are about to read is TRUE, actually happened AND even as this individual fleecing of a small business is being documented MORE are coming to light.
 Check back often for the next editions of The Fleecing of Small Business.

 Edenwood Ranch & Preserve, just a couple hours north of Milwaukee, is a sportsman’s paradise, full of trophy elk, fallow deer, white tail, and glamping.
 Edenwood’s business plan appears solid, so let’s break down how it was dragged through a morass and left for dead by a top-of-the-heap marketing parasite agency.

 “I couldn’t make this up if I tried,” said Edenwood owner Kevin Schmid.